sixfab/pico_lte_micropython-sdk/README.md

 ## Installation

+The installation of the SDK is provided in detail and step-by-step on the ["Pico LTE SDK for MicroPython"](https://docs.sixfab.com/docs/sixfab-pico-lte-micropython-sdk) page.

 - Clone the repository to your local machine or download the repository as a zip and extract it on your local machine.

 - After that, upload the "[pico_lte](./pico_lte/)" folder to the root directory of your Pico LTE device.
 That's all.